sagemathinc/cocalc/src/doc/design_overview/overview.rst

 dispatching of that action.
 For example ``set_active_tab`` dispatches a page state change which sets the new ``active_top_tab`` value--it then also performs any side-effects associated with that state change, such as setting the window title, or loading projects.
-(Note: This method isn't called anywhere yet, as it depends on other stores being set up first.)
+(Note: This method hasn't called anywhere yet, as it depends on other application state stores being set up first.)

 Finally, this module installs some event handlers that impact the page state (now that the ``"page"`` store has been set up), on an object named